ACCF-1/Backtesting---Momentum-Trading/README.md

 Created for for job interview purpose only, not for commercial use

-Please read "Overview of Backtest System" for details
+Please read "Overview of Excel Backtest System" for details

 If you need any assistance, you can contact me at: